jmforsythe/Git-Heat-Map/README.md

 # Git-Heat-Map

-![Map showing the cpython repositiory, highlighting the files that Guido van Rossum changed the most](example_image.png) *Map showing the cpython repositiory, highlighting the files that Guido van Rossum changed the most (excluding the configure file in the root directory)*
+![Map showing the cpython repositiory, highlighting the files that Guido van Rossum changed the most](example_image.png) *Map showing the cpython repositiory, highlighting the files that Guido van Rossum changed the most*

 ## Basic use guide